Radi85/Comment/README.rst

 1. Basics usage:
 ^^^^^^^^^^^^^^^^

-``include_static`` this tag will include required jquery and javascript file. ``include_bootstrap`` for bootstrap 4.1.1 if it’s already included in your project, get rid of this tag.
+``include_static`` this tag will include required jquery and javascript file, if you already use jquery please make sure it is not the slim version which doesn't support ajax.
+``include_bootstrap`` tag is for bootstrap-4.1.1, if it’s already included in your project, get rid of this tag.

-In your template (e.g. post-detail.html) add the following template tags where object is the instance of post.
+In your template (e.g. post-detail.html) add the following template tags where object is the instance of post model.

 .. code:: python